Bill Hoest

-William Pierce Hoest (February 7, 1926 – November 7, 1988) was an American cartoonist best known as the creator of the comic strip The Lockhorns, distributed by King Features Syndicate to 500 newspapers in 23 countries, and Laugh Parade for Parade.
+William Pierce Hoest (February 7, 1926 – November 7, 1988) was an American cartoonist best known as the creator of the cartoon series The Lockhorns, distributed by King Features Syndicate to 500 newspapers in 23 countries, and Laugh Parade for Parade.
 He also created other syndicated strips and panels for King Features.
 His wife Bunny Hoest succeeded him as writer for The Lockhorns after his death, continuing to this day.

 Biography

 Born in Newark, New Jersey, Hoest spent two years in the Navy and studied art at Cooper Union.
 He started his art career in 1948 as a greeting card designer with Norcross Greeting Cards, continuing in that field until 1951 when he left to become a freelancer.
 His cartoons soon began appearing in Collier's, Playboy, The Saturday Evening Post and other magazines.

 Comic strips

 Hoest entered the comic strip community in 1960 with My Son John, for the Chicago Tribune New York News Syndicate.
 It lasted two years, ending in 1962.

 He then became an assistant on Harry Haenigsen's Penny.
 After an injury from a 1965 traffic accident kept Haenigsen away from the drawing board, Hoest took over most of the work, although Haenigsen still supervised and signed each Penny strip.

 Hoest was one of the cartoonists featured in Think Small, a 1967 promotional book distributed as a giveaway by Volkswagen dealers.
 Top cartoonists of that decade drew cartoons showing Volkswagens, and these were published along with amusing automotive essays by such humorists as H. Allen Smith, Roger Price and Jean Shepherd.

 While working on Penny, Hoest began his cartoons about a bickering couple, The Lockhorns, as a single-panel daily on September 9, 1968, with the Sunday feature launched April 9, 1972.
 He then took an alternate route with Bumper Snickers (1974), a cartoon series about cars and drivers for the National Enquirer.
 His King Features comic strip, Agatha Crumm, was published as both a daily and a Sunday strip from 1977 to 1996.
 What a Guy!, co-created with his assistant John Reiner, was syndicated by King Features from 1987 to 1996.